 My ears are buzzing.
 My tinnitus is back and it’s so ridiculous.
-The trigger?
+The trigger for this latest tinnitus spike?
 A hand-drier in a toilet yesterday lunchtime.
 Whether or not it affected the volume of my tinnitus cannot be proved; what it did do was focus my attention on sounds I try hard to ignore on a daily basis.

 In case you don’t know what I’m talking about, tinnitus can be described as sounds a person can hear from inside their body rather than from an outside source.

 Although it is often described as ‘ringing in the ears’, sounds can take the form of buzzing, humming, grinding, hissing, whistling or sizzling.
 Some people describe it as sounding like chirping crickets.
 Sometimes, the noise associated with tinnitus beats in time with a person’s pulse.
 This is known as pulsatile tinnitus.

 Tinnitus can often have a significant impact on day-to-day life, such as affecting concentration and cause sleeping problems and depression.

 If you think tinnitus is some airy-fairy, minor physical niggle, take a look at the tinnitus groups on Facebook and you will be staggered by both the degree of suffering endured and the immense spirit that some sufferers manage to find.

 Here’s what I suspect many of them would like to say to you.

 These sounds are not ‘in our imagination’.